oracle-livelabs/oci/oci-apm-springboot/03-build-app/build-app.md

 ## **Task 1**: Verify OKE

-1. Go back to the Kubernetes cluster page where you left at the Lab 1, and check the status of the cluster.
-Open the navigation menu from the top left corner (aka. hamburger menu) in the Oracle Cloud console, select **Developer Services** > **Kubernetes Clusters (OKE)**.
+1. Go back to the Kubernetes cluster page where you left Lab 1, and check the status of the cluster.
+Open the navigation menu from the top left corner (aka. hamburger menu) in the Oracle Cloud console, and select **Developer Services** > **Kubernetes Clusters (OKE)**.

    ![Oracle Cloud console, Cluster details](images/1-1-menu.png " ")

-2. Click **apmlab-cluser1** link from the table.
+2. Click the **apmlab-cluser1** link from the table.

    ![Oracle Cloud console, Navigation Menu](images/1-2-menu.png " ")

 3. If the status of the cluster is **Active**, creation was successful.
 If it is still in a **Creating** status, it may take a few more minutes to complete.
-(Usually it takes 7 to 10 minutes to finish the jobs to create a cluster).
+(Usually, it takes 7 to 10 minutes to finish the jobs to create a cluster).

    ![Oracle Cloud console, Cluster details](images/1-9-OKE.png " ")

 ## **Task 2**: Access the OKE in the Oracle Cloud shell

-1. Click **Access Cluster** in the cluster details page.
+1. Click **Access Cluster** on the cluster details page.

   ![Oracle Cloud console, Cluster details](images/2-1-OKE.png " ")

 2. Make sure the **Cloud Shell Access** is selected.
-Click **Copy** link from the command to access kubeconfig for the cluster.
+Click the **Copy** link from the command to access kubeconfig for the cluster.

   ![Oracle Cloud console, Cluster details](images/2-2-OKE.png " ")